veit/python-basics-tutorial/docs/types/numbers.rst

 number.
 You can get its „real“ part with the attribute notation ``x.real`` and the „imaginary“ part with ``x.imag``.

+Several built-in functions can work with numbers:

+:func:`python3:abs`
+    returns the absolute value of a number.
+Here, as argument can be an integer, a floating point number or an object that implements ``__abs__()``.
+With complex numbers as arguments, their absolute value is returned.
+:func:`python3:divmod`
+    takes two (non-complex) numbers as arguments and returns a pair of numbers consisting of their quotient and the remainder if integer division is used.
+:class:`python3:float`
+    returns a floating point number formed from a number or string ``x``.
+:func:`python3:hex`
+    converts an integer number to a lowercase hexadecimal string with the prefix ``0x``.
+:class:`python3:int`
+    returns an integer object constructed from a number or string ``x``, or ``0`` if no arguments are given.
+:func:`python3:max`
+    returns the largest element in an :term:`python3:iterable` or the largest of two or more arguments.
+:func:`python3:min`
+    returns the smallest element in an iterable or the smallest of two or more arguments.
+:func:`python3:oct`
+    converts an integer number to an octal string with the prefix ``0o``.
+The result is a valid Python expression.
+If ``x`` is not a Python :func:`int` object, it must define an ``__index__()`` method that returns an integer.
+:func:`python3:pow`
+    returns *base* as a power of *exp*.
+:func:`python3:round`
+    returns a number rounded to *ndigits* after the decimal point.
+If *ndigits* is omitted or is *None*, the nearest integer to the input is returned.

-Several built-in functions can work with numbers.
-There is also the library module :doc:`cmath <python3:library/cmath>` (which contains functions for complex numbers) and the library module :doc:`math <python3:library/math>` (which contains functions for the other three types):
+There is also the library module :doc:`cmath <python3:library/cmath>` (which contains functions for complex numbers) and the library module :doc:`math
+<python3:library/math>` (which contains functions for the other three types):

 .. code-block:: python